Elekester/Starlit-Village/Guides/Catching Up Summary.md

 ### Level

 Every level is worth between 10 BP at low levels and 30 BP at high levels.
+At the level cap you'll have around 2100 BP from level alone.

 ### Skill Points

-Skill Points earn you 3 BP per skill point spent on your Main or Subclass skill tree.
-There are currently 47
+Skill Points earn you 3 BP per skill point spent on your Main or Subclass skill tree, so that each skill point is worth 6 BP.
+There is currently 47 skill points available from completing Cocoons and Towers.
+That's worth a total of 282 BP.

 ### Armor and Weapons